Variational Inference with Mixtures of Isotropic Gaussians: Experiments

-\paragraph{Gaussian-mixture target in two dimensions.} We first illustrate the behavior of our methods for a two-dimensional target $\pi$ that is a Gaussians mixture with $5$ components.
+\paragraph{Gaussian-mixture target in two dimensions.} We first illustrate the behavior of our methods for a two-dimensional target $\pi$ that is a Gaussian mixture with $5$ components.
 In \Cref{fig:2D_main} (top), we evaluate our methods for $N=1,5,10, 20$.
-We observe that $N = 20$ leads to the lower $\KL$ divergence - in accordance with the fact that the approximation error with a mixture of isotropic Gaussians goes to zero as $N$ tends to infinity, see \Cref{sec:related_work}.
+We observe several interesting facts.
+Choosing a number of components $N = 20$ leads to the lowest final $\KL$ objective.
+This is in accordance with the fact that the approximation error with a mixture of isotropic Gaussians goes to zero as $N$ tends to infinity, see \Cref{sec:related_work}.
+The shared-variance versions of our algorithms (IBW-s and MD-s) did not perform as well as the original schemes we propose, namely IBW and MD.
+This demonstrates the benefit of optimizing each component's variance to better fit a given target's shape.
+In~\Cref{sec:app_2d_expe}, we visualize the optimized Gaussian components (represented as circles), highlighting the benefit of allowing each component to have its own variance.
+The NF method appears slower than ours without improving the approximation.
 We plot the approximated density with $N = 10$ for $\BW$, $\IBW$, GD and NF methods together with the target density in \Cref{fig:2D_main} (bottom).

-In this experiment we also evaluate normalizing flow with $b = 5$ blocks and $h = 124$ hidden units.
-The NF method appears slower than ours without improving the approximation.
-We also evaluated these VI methods on alternative target distributions in two dimensions (other mixtures of Gaussians, Funnel and heavier tails distribution).
-The results and the details of experiments are deferred to \Cref{sec:app_2d_expe}.
+We also evaluated these VI methods on alternative challenging two-dimensional target distributions, these results are deferred to the Appendix.
+More precisely, we test the performance of these methods on a Funnel distribution and heavy-tailed targets in \Cref{sec:app_2d_expe}.
+Then we investigate how well our schemes on mixtures of isotropic Gaussians can fit challenging Gaussian mixtures (e.g. with highly unbalanced mode weights) in \Cref{sec:unif_weights}.

 \paragraph{Gaussian-mixture target in high dimension.}